-CTA and Annual Activity Requirements
+CTA Participants meeting Annual Activity Requirements and Six Month Activity Requirements

 For Participants with Annual Activity Requirements (AAR), the AAR will be fully met during participation in a CTA Course, regardless of the contact hours.
-Any hours marked as attended in the Department's IT Systems will automatically accrue towards the job seekers AAR requirement. jobactive Providers are responsible for manually recording the relevant additional monthly hours so that the job seeker fully meets their AAR for the period of participation.
+Any hours marked as attended in the Department's IT Systems will automatically accrue towards the job seeker's AAR.
+Employment Providers and NEST Provider are responsible for manually recording the relevant additional monthly hours so that the job seeker fully meets their AAR for the period of participation.
 For further information, see Recording Attendance.